Raeesah Khan: Investigations by the Committee of Privileges

 After investigations, on 10 February 2022, the Committee of Privileges recommended that Raeesah be fined S$35,000, with Singh and Faisal being referred to the Public Prosecutor for prosecution.
 A parliamentary debate was held on 15 February, with the recommendations accepted.
 On 29 April, the case was referred to the Police to allow them to interview further witnesses related to the case.

 Personal life

-Raeesah first met Mahadhir Caffoor in 2017.
-They married on 14 July 2018.
-Together, they have a son and daughter.
+Raeesah married Mahadhir Caffoor in 2018.
+They have a son and daughter.